An important element of Cocker Spaniel training is being able to direct your spaniel when he is out on a retrieve.

 Practice your gundog direction training

-As with all other gundog and spaniel training, it is important to practice your spaniel direction training regularly with your dog.
+As with all other gundog and spaniel training, it is important to practice direction training regularly with your dog.

 Ten minutes frequently is better than one hour weekly.
 A young spaniel’s attention span can be limited and long sessions can become tiring and tedious.